 2012 Property Value: $600,000

-In the above situation, though very little of the mortgage has been paid off, there is still $110,000 in home equity, so a short sale is not necessary, as the owner could sell the home and cover the cost of the mortgage with plenty of room to spare.
+In the above situation, though very little of the mortgage has been paid off, there is still $110,000 in home equity, so a short sale is not necessary, as the owner could sell the home and cover the cost of the mortgage and closing costs with plenty of room to spare.

 The homeowner in this example may have pulled cash out or opened a home equity line of credit, but because they didn’t fully tap out their equity, they’ve still got breathing room to avoid a short sale if they’re unable to make payments.